gotchoices/ChipNet/doc/transaction.md

 * Each participant validates the record, including
 	* The terms and structure of the record remain acceptable
-	* The links in the topology and the target pass any reputation rules that might exist
+	* The links in the plan and the target pass any reputation rules that might exist
 	* The referee(s) are acceptable within configured parameters
 	* Possibly check that any directly reachable referee(s) are reachable and share time sync